djcopley/Tiltometer/README.md

 Pin 3 and 5 are our I2C headers(GPIO  2 and 3).
 Connect power to 3.3v, SDA to GPIO 2, SCL to GPIO 3 and GND to... well ground of course.

 After all this, you're ready to go!
 Just go to your Tiltometer directory and type `./start_tiltometer.sh`.
-Now you can go 4-Wheeling with some peace of mind.
+Now you can go off roading with some peace of mind.

 ## Resources
 LSM9DS0 [Data Sheet](http://ozzmaker.com/wp-content/uploads/2014/12/LSM9DS0.pdf)